wanjauk/tbrucei_gcn/README.md

      |
      |-- figures: code used to produce some of the figures in results/figures
      |
-     |-- utils: functions used in the analysis
+     |-- utils: custom functions used in the analysis
 ```